-If you don’t qualify for funding, the cost is $155 for the full 6 week programme.
+If you don’t qualify for funding, the cost is $35 for the assessment and $140 for the full 8 week programme.

 How can I get onto this programme?

-Please discuss our Osteoarthritis Programme with your Doctor or Health Professional.
-You can also access the programme directly through contacting Rory Martin on firstname.lastname@example.org or call 04 570 2639 and enquire about our “OA programme”.
+Please discuss our HVDHB Spine programme with your Doctor or Health Professional.
+You can also access the programme directly through contacting Sarah Tulloch on email@example.com or call 04 570 2639 and enquire about our DHB programme.

-For some tips on staying active while living with osteoarthritis, see our latest blog post.
+For some tips on staying active while living with persistent back pain, see our latest blog post.

 I am a health professional – how do I get more information or make a referral?

-If you are a health professional and would like to discuss our OA initiative in more detail, please contact the TBI Health Clinic Manager in your region.
+If you are a health professional and would like to discuss our Spine Programme initiative in more detail, please contact the TBI Health Clinic Manager in your region.